Rayvid/men-microservice-skeleton/README.md

-# No transpiler (M)EN microservice skeleton
+# No transpiler (M)EN microservice skeleton - fastest way to kickoff your microservice

 Simple Node.js based micro service skeleton.
-Mongo initialization is lazy, on first call, so can be launched w/o mongo server running.
+Really straightforward, just checkout and `docker-compose -f compose.dev.yml up`.
+Mongo initialization is lazy, on first call, so can be launched w/o actual mongo server running.

 It slowly evolved as a result of my own experience of solving similar problems in multiple projects, with teams of very different skill level.
 So I am outsourcing it to shortcut others and hopefully to get some contributions we all will benefit from.